DenisGorbachev/metawomen-docs/src/Rewards/FAQ.md

 ## Why are you doing this?

-We want to get users for [Coliquidity](../WhatIsColiquidity.md) (our product).
-We require people to answer questions about our product to get the rewards.
+We want to attract users for [Coliquidity](../WhatIsColiquidity.md) (our product).
+To attract users, we are giving rewards.
+Also, we educate users about Coliquidity by requiring them to answer questions about our product to receive the rewards.

 ## If I buy now, will I get rewards at the next distribution?